polterguy/polterguy.github.io/documentation/magic.lambda.strings/index.md

 strings.mixin:foo bar
 ```

 Notice, any inline Hyperlambda is added by adding two braces around your Hyperlambda, at which point the inline Hyperlambda will be executed, and whatever it returns is _"mixed into the surrounding string inline"_.
+This slot can be used similarly to **[invoke]**, allowing you to pass in parameters to it by simply adding nodes as children when invoking it.

 ## Project website for magic.lambda.strings